About FTD Interfaces

 The interface list shows the available interfaces, their names, addresses, and states.
 You can change the state of an interface, on or off, directly in the list of interfaces.
 The list shows the interface characteristics based on your configuration.

-The following topics explain the limitations of configuring interfaces through Firepower Device Manager as well as other interface management concepts.
+The following topics explain the limitations of configuring interfaces through the FDM as well as other interface management concepts.

 In routed firewall mode, each interface is a Layer 3 routed interface for which you need to set an IP address on a unique subnet.